 Research in our lab is directed at understanding how the brain

-functions in general, as well as how it changes with aging.
+functions in general, as well as how it changes with development throughout childhood and in aging.

 Therefore, we conduct studies on participants from different age groups.